Greetings to all,

 - We assume that what happens to people depends in part on choices they make, and these choices must in some sense be “free” choices.
 If we have no ability to choose then whatever success of failure we experience has nothing to do with anything we can call “ourselves” at all, but merely instinct, environment, and so on.

 - We must believe that genuine communication across time and space can occur.
 Believing this, in turn, rests on the belief that much more unites us as humans than divides us.
-Otherwise, either communication would be impossible (because we would not understand one another), or meaningless (if our differences were so extreme the experience of others would have no relevance for us).
+Otherwise, either communication would be impossible (because we would not understand one another), or meaningless (if our differences would be so extreme the experience of others would have no relevance for us).

 In Genesis we read that God made mankind in His own image.
 I am not capable of exhausting the richness of what this means for humanity, but we established a couple key concepts in class: